catherinevidos/Pinteriors/README.md

 # README

 <h1><a href='https://pinteriors.herokuapp.com/#/' target='_blank'>Welcome to Pinteriors :pushpin:</a></h1>
 Pinteriors is a <a href='https://www.pinterest.com' target='_blank'>Pinterest</a> clone built specifically with interior designers in mind.
 You can use it as a digital pinboard to keep track of your photos and design ideas.
-The site is built with a Ruby on Rails backend, with PostgreSQL and AWS S3 for data storage and React/Redux on the frontend along with HTML/CSS.
+The site is built with Ruby on Rails on the backend, with PostgreSQL and AWS S3 for data storage and React/Redux on the frontend along with HTML/CSS.
 The app is deployed using Heroku.
 <br></br>
 <p align='center'>
   <img src='./app/assets/images/pinteriors.png' height='500'>